andresmadeddie/Security-Offensive-Defensive-Forensics/Offensive/Target1 WalkThrought .md

 You will then report back all your findings to both the SOC manager and the Engineering Manager with appropriate analysis.

 >##### Note: This is a walkthrough detailing one method to exploit the vulnerable machine.
 Likewise, other techniques have been explored.
-Look at the PowerPoint presentation and the Penetration Testing Report Target 1 to find more methods not specified in this walkthrough.
+Look at the end of this walkthrough (Grep) or the PowerPoint presentation (LFI) to find different approaches.

 ---